 Kronborg Castle also hosts the Shakespeare Festival every summer where you can see live performances of some of his most famous plays.

-For the ones interested in exploring Helsingør and Kronborg Castle together with a guide, the following tour offers the opportunity to do that:
+For the ones interested in exploring Helsingør and Kronborg Castle with a guide, the following tour offers the opportunity to do that:

 7. Louisiana Museum of Modern Art